Woodleigh MRT station: History

 With preparations for the station's opening ongoing since the second half of 2010, The Straits Times transport correspondent Christopher Tan speculated that the station would open in mid-2011 to serve new developments in the area.
-In a parliamentary session in March, Transport Minister Raymond Lim confirmed that Woodleigh station would open on 20 June 2011.
+In a parliamentary session in March, Transport Minister Lim confirmed that Woodleigh station would open on 20 June 2011.
 Before its opening, the station was refurbished and repainted, and SBS Transit staff tested the station equipment and lighting.

 On the opening day, several commuters, who were unaware that Woodleigh station had opened, alighted there by accident, having intended to alight at the adjacent Serangoon station.
 The operator SBS Transit deployed several staff to assist the confused commuters.

 Security incident

 On 18 April 2017, Woodleigh station was closed for about three hours after a suspicious substance was found in various areas in the station.
 All trains skipped Woodleigh station during the closure.
 The station reopened at 4:20 pm after police established the substance to be baking flour.
 Authorities arrested a 69-year-old man that same day for "causing public alarm" and summoned two other men to help with police investigations.
 The investigation revealed that the three men were members of the running group Seletar Hash House Harriers, who intended to mark a trail for other runners to follow (known as "hashing").
 The man responsible was fined S$1000 (US$) for causing a public nuisance.